 b.
 Two Class 9 teachers were interviewed from each control and treatment school.
-The teachers were selected from the list of Class 9 teachers previously provided to us by KT.
-We selected Math and English teachers first.
+The teachers were selected from the list of Class 9 teachers previously provided to us by the Transform Trust.
+We selected mathematics and English teachers first.
 If more than one of either type of teacher was present at the school, we chose randomly.
-In cases where two Math or English teachers were not present, a backup teacher was selected randomly and interviewed.
+In cases where two mathematics or English teachers were not present, a back-up teacher was selected randomly and interviewed.

 c.
-Thirty students who were present on the day of the visit and listed on the class 9 register were randomly sampled from each school.
+Thirty students who were present on the day of the visit and listed on the Class 9 register were randomly sampled from each school.
 These students were tested and interviewed.
 If a particular class had more than 30 students, only 30 were randomly sampled.
 If less than 30 students were present in Class 9, all students were automatically included.
 The total number of students enlisted into the Utkarsh pilot was 622 students.
-If a school was multi- section, we randomly selected one section and only randomly selected students within one section.
+If a school was multi-section, we randomly selected one section and only randomly selected students within one section.

-Half of the selected schools were randomly assigned to receive Utkarsh (treatment group); the other half were the Control group.
-Then, within both the Utkarsh and the Control groups, half of schools received group tests and half of schools received one-on-one tests.
+Half of the selected schools were randomly assigned to receive Utkarsh (treatment group); the other half were the control group.
+Then, within both the Utkarsh and the control groups, half of schools received group tests and half of schools received one-on-one tests.